Mohammad Sohrabi

 Applied Lichenometry in Archaeology and Geomorphology

-Lichens in Heritage Science: Monitoring and Preventive Conservation
+Lichens in Heritage Science: Monitoring and preventive conservation

 Integrating Lichens into Climate Adaptation Strategies

-Market Development for Lichen-Based Commercial Products
+Market Development for Lichen-Based Products

-Citizen Science Tools for Monitoring Lichen Health
+Citizen Science Tools for Monitoring Lichens

-Genomic Resources and Bioinformatics Tools in Applied Lichenology
+Genomic Resources and Bioinformatics in Applied Lichenology

-Lichens in the Cosmetics and Skincare Industry
+Lichens in Cosmetics and Skincare Industries

-Risk Assessment and Sustainability of Lichen Harvesting
+Risk Assessment and Sustainability of Lichens

 Cross-Sectoral Collaborations in Lichen-Based Innovation